google/error-prone/docs/installation.md

 *   Error Prone 2.10.0 is the latest version to support running on JDK 8.
 *   Error Prone 2.31.0 is the latest version to support running on JDK 11.
+*   Error Prone 2.42.0 is the latest version to support running on JDK 17.

 (Compiling the Java 8 language level is still supported by using a javac from a newer JDK, and setting the appropriate `-source`/`-target`/`-bootclasspath` or